redbadger/awesome-badger/chriswhealy/sha256/host-environment/README.md

 ## Bare-Bones Architecture

-This implementation contains a lot of coding related to activities such as performance measurement, providing WebAssembly with logging functions, and implementing a unit test framework.
+This implementation contains a lot of coding related to peripheral activities such as performance measurement, providing WebAssembly with logging functions, and implementing a unit test framework.
-None of this coding will be described here as its purpose is only peripheral to the task at hand.
+None of this coding will be described here as its purpose is not central to the task at hand.

 What is documented below are the following bare-bones steps:

 1. Instantiate the `.wasm` module
 2. Using the file name supplied as a `node` command line argument, read the target file into memory
-3. Copy the file contents into WASM shared memory adding the end-of-data marker (`0x80`) and the file's bit length as a big-endian `i64` value
+3. Copy the file contents into WASM shared memory appending the end-of-data marker (`0x80`) and the file's bit length as a big-endian `i64` value
 4. Invoke the WASM module's exported `sha256_hash` function passing in the number of 512-bit blocks the file occupies
 5. Using the pointer returned by the `sha256_hash` function, convert the 256-bit hash value into a printable string and write it to the console.